m4ace1/django-class/README.md

 7. start the server by running: `python manage.py runserver 8000` this will run the server on port 8000 you can then proceed to test the endpoint on your postman using http://localhost:8000/api/blogs/

+> NOTE: This app uses postgresql database so you will need to configure the
+> database in [settings.py](/backend/blog/settings.py) by udating the username
+> and password.